Fluid Reasoning Representations: Negative Steering

 \begin{itemize} \item \textbf{Number of puzzles}: 300 four-block BlocksWorld puzzles \item \textbf{Number of mystery namings}: 15 (primary experiments), 20 (including additional variants) \item \textbf{Naming 3 exclusion}: Excluded from representational analyses (recognized as BlocksWorld) \item \textbf{Train/test split}: 40 correctly solved puzzles for steering vector extraction, 100 held-out puzzles for steering evaluation \end{itemize}

-\section{Negative steering}
+\section{Negative Steering}

-To further validate the Structural Understanding Hypothesis, we conduct an ablation experiment testing whether disrupting representational adaptations decreases accuracy.
+To further validate the causal role of FRRs, we conduct an ablation experiment testing whether disrupting representational adaptations decreases accuracy.
 Since steering interventions can easily degrade performance through general disruption rather than targeted ablation, we use a comparative approach.

-We perform interventions across token window [2000, 4000] on multiple layers, subtracting centered naming representations extracted from the 4k timestamp.
-We use shuffled representations as control, as random vectors provided insufficient baseline strength.
-We start steering on layer 10 and perform two runs: 1) End layer 20 gives 2.3\%$\pm0.99$\% difference with random.
-2) End layer 30 gives 2.9\%$\pm$1.06\%.
+We perform interventions across token window $[2000, 4000]$ on multiple layers, subtracting centered in-naming representations extracted from the 4k timestamp.
+We use shuffled in-naming representations as the control because they preserve activation statistics while breaking action-vector correspondence.
+Starting at layer 10, end layer 20 degrades accuracy by $2.3\%\!\pm\!0.99\%$ relative to the shuffled control, and end layer 30 degrades accuracy by $2.9\%\!\pm\!1.06\%$.